lun0522/Notes/Algorithms/Highest-Frequency-Problems.md

 To keep track of that, we actually don't need to sort a counter or use a heap.
 When the window moves, frequencies change continuously, so the highest frequency changes by **at most 1** each time.
 We can use a stack to track existing frequencies, and read the maximum frequency from the length of this stack.

-In the code above, `counter` maps each character to its frequency inside of the window, while `freqs` is a stack, where `stack[i]` represents how many characters have appearred for **at least `i`** times inside of the window.
-(Don't use `stack[i]` to represent how many cahracter have appearred for exactly `i` times, otherwise when the frequency of a character increases, we always have to remove it from the old frequency slot, which is unnecessary)
+In the code above, `counter` maps each character to its frequency inside of the window, while `freqs` is a stack, where `freqs[i]` represents how many characters have appearred for **at least `i`** times inside of the window.
+(Don't use `freqs[i]` to represent how many characters have appearred for exactly `i` times, otherwise when the frequency of a character increases, we always have to remove it from the old frequency slot, which is unnecessary)

 ### 895. Maximum Frequency Stack